 Who do we need to participate?

 We are looking for males and females 18 years or older who are at high risk of skin cancer.

 High risk criteria includes having two or more of the following characteristics: light skin and hair, skin that never or rarely tans, and always or mostly burns, a family history of melanoma or a personal history of skin cancer (excluding melanoma), history of skin excisions, or many moles.

 Participants who have had a melanoma within the last five years are not eligible for this study.

-You must own an iPhone 5 or higher model (excluding iPhone 6 Plus) to participate.
+You must have access to an iPhone 5, 6 or 7 (excluding Plus models) to participate.